vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 ```

 ### maidsafe::nfs::FutureExpectedOperation<T> ###
 This is an alias for `maidsafe::nfs::Future<maidsafe::nfs::Expected<maidsafe::nfs::Operation<T>>>`.
-Returned by every function in the basic API (with different `T`), and every function in the advanced API when `maidsafe::nfs::use_future` is provided instead of a callback.
+Returned by every function in the basic API, and every function in the advanced API when `maidsafe::nfs::use_future` is provided instead of a callback.

 ### maidsafe::nfs::Storage ###

 ### maidsafe::nfs::File ###
-Represents a file stored at the path given to the `Storage` object.
+Represents a file stored at a path in the identity of the associated `Storage` object.
 A file can only represent a single Version at a time, and cannot be changed through the interface directly.
 All write calls (`Write`, and `Truncate`) use the Version the file represents as the Version for the modification.
 If the write call succeeds, the document is automatically "updated" to the newest version (this File object performed the last successful write).
 If the write call fails, the document remains at the current revision and is read-only for the remainder of its lifetime.
 All subsequent write calls will fail, and the File must be re-opened with the latest version for writes to continue.

-If multiple File objects are opened within the same process, they are treated no differently than Files open across different processes or even systems.
+If multiple File objects are opened within the same process, they are treated no differently than Files opened across different processes or even systems.
 Simultaneous reads can occur, and simultaneous writes will result in only one of the Files succeeding.
 All other files become read-only.

 Parameters labeled as `AsyncResult<T>` affect the return type of the function, and valid values are:
 - A callback that accepts `maidsafe::nfs::Expected<maidsafe::nfs::Operation<T>>`; return type is void